dartmouth-cs52-16x/16X-git-map/README.md

 ### Create Pull Request

-The best flow to merge your feature into the *master/gh-pages* branch is to issue a pull request.
+The best flow to merge your feature into the main branch is to issue a pull request.
 This bundles up your feature branch into a request that you or someone else on your team can approve.

 🚀Go to Github (or use the Github Desktop App) and submit a *New Pull Request* (choosing whatever branch you just pushed), add a quick description.
 Possibly do code review or just approve the request yourself.
-The idea here is that this is a checkpoint spot before adding your feature to the *master/gh-pages* branch so that everybody on your teams knows what is happening.
+The idea here is that this is a checkpoint spot before adding your feature to the main branch so that everybody on your teams knows what is happening.

 To do a code review, @mention a peer in the pull request.
 Once approved, your code changes will be merged.